Progress on Trail Improvements

 The Canadian National Railroad has received a grant from the Illinois Commerce Commission to install crossing gates and realign the trail where the Illinois Prairie Path’s Main Stem crosses the Canadian National Railroad in Elmhurst.
 View project location map.

 The gates and crossing surface have been installed and are activated.
-The county has retained a consultant to redesign the approaches' alignments to the railroad crossing; construction is anticipated in 2014.
+The county has selected a firm to construct the realignment of the trail at the crossing.
+Construction will occur in the summer of 2014.

 Illinois Prairie Path - Aurora Spur crossing of the EJ&E Railroad